-The information in this document that relates to Mineral Resources and other Exploration Results (as applicable) in relation to the Apurimac Iron Ore Project (Peru) is based on, and fairly represents, information and supporting documentation prepared by Mr Ken Hellsten, B.Sc.
+The information in the original announcement that relates to Mineral Resources and other Exploration Results (as applicable) in relation to the Apurimac Iron Ore Project (Peru) is based on, and fairly represents, information and supporting documentation prepared by Mr Ken Hellsten, B.Sc.
 (Geology), who is a Fellow of The Australasian Institute of Mining and Metallurgy (AusIMM).
 Mr Hellsten was a principal consultant to Strike Resources Limited and was also formerly the Managing Director of Strike Resources Limited (between 24 March 2010 and 19 January 2013).
 Mr Hellsten has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Mineral Resources and Ore Reserves" (JORC Code).
-Mr Hellsten has approved and consented to the inclusion in this document of the matters based on his information in the form and context in which it appears.
+The Company confirms that it is not aware of any new information or data that materially affects the information included in the original market announcement.
+The Company confirms that the form and context in which the Competent Person's findings are presented have not been materially modified from the original market announcement.